 For application and fee information, contact OCCI Admissions at 541-888-7195.

-Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AAS Culinary Arts degree is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).